 There’s a footbridge that passes over the Nairobi Railway Station along Workshop Road.
-I use this bridge to avoid being stuck in the traffic on Mombasa Road.
-Better to be walking than sitting in a vehicle, getting agitated at the endless rows of cars, traffic lights, hooting, fruits and all sorts of paraphernalia for sale, watching and listening for the pickpockets, and staring outside through the windows forced shut.
+I use this bridge to avoid the traffic on Mombasa Road.
+Better to be walking than sitting in a vehicle, getting agitated at the endless rows of cars, traffic lights, hooting, fruits and all sorts of paraphernalia for sale, watching and listening for the pickpockets, and staring outside through the windows forcedly shut.

-After the post office further down Workshop Road students from the Technical University of Kenya mill around their campus.
-There are vendors along the street intoning: handkerchiefs, smokies, boiled eggs with kachumbari, sodas and juice for sale.
-There is passion juice for sale.
-Fruits for sale.
-Ahead, on the right, towards the Railway Museum; rhumba music, benga music, and multiple aromas emanating from the vibandas.
+After the post office further down Workshop Road, students from the Technical University of Kenya mill around their campus.
+There are vendors along the street intoning handkerchiefs, smokies, boiled eggs with kachumbari, sodas and juice for sale.
+There is passion juice and fruits for sale.
+Ahead, on the right, towards the Railway Museum; rhumba music, benga music and multiple aromas emanate from the vibandas.
 On the left, the quieter side, the Railway Police Station.

 Whenever I walk on this footbridge I reminisce about my last long-distance night train ride to Kisumu in December 2007.
 My then three-year-old niece had learnt a song for the trip.